Karumi/SpringBootKotlin/README.md

 You can use [IntelliJ Http Client][httpclient] files to make some request to the local server [located here][httpfiles].
 Run `Authentication.http` file before others to have credentials to make requests.

-You can also take a look to all endpoints in Swagger UI Web at http://localhost:5000/swagger-ui.html.
+You can also take a look at all endpoints in Swagger UI Web at http://localhost:5000/swagger-ui.html.

 Actuator
 ================